 India, African nations kick off sea phase of maiden naval drills

-The harbour phase of the six-day multilateral exercise called Aikeyme ended at Dar es Salaam in Tanzania on Tuesday, paving the way for the sea phase
+The harbour phase of the six-day multilateral exercise called Aikeyme (Africa India Key Maritime Engagement) ended at Dar es Salaam in Tanzania on Tuesday.

 The harbour phase of the six-day multilateral exercise called Aikeyme (Africa India Key Maritime Engagement) ended at Dar es Salaam in Tanzania on Tuesday, paving the way for the sea phase where the participating navies will conduct joint manoeuvres, anti-piracy drills, visit, board, search, and seizure (VBSS) exercises, and search-and-rescue operations, the Indian Navy said on Wednesday.